ScratchLang/ScratchLang/README.md

 I'm programming the decompiler.
 First I'm gonna program it to decompile all the global and stage-exclusive blocks, then sprite-exclusive blocks.

 ## Contributing
 I am currently putting comments in my code so people understand it.
-So for some sections, you will have to guess what the bash does.
+So for some sections, you will have to guess what the code does.
 Sorry.
 # Notice
 Right now the default decompiler is set to the Python version.
 If you want to use the Shell Script version, follow these steps.